WalkersCayAbaco.com

 The Customs office remains open till this day as it is needed to service the needs of the fishing settlement of the adjacent Island of Grand Cay.

-Rumors persist of it reopening and or new investors in the resort.
+Rumors persisted of Walkers reopening, and or new investors showing interest in the resort property.
 It wasn't until late summer of 2010 that these rumors bore some credibility when the Bahamas Investment Authority approved plans for development of the 69 acre island.
-Buy 2011 all was quiet again.
-This writer wonders if in these difficult times, and what seems to be over development in the Abacos, if this project will come to fruition.
-I'll be standing by.
+Buy 2011 all was quiet again still with some murmuring in fall of 2012 on the Abaco Forum (bulletin board).
+Then again in the Sept 2014 issue of the Abaconian, there was this story, which also fizzled.

 Grand Cay

-In recent times Grand Cay has attracted more and more Florida small boat sport fisherman as it's just a 5 hours / 110 mile trip from West Palm.
+In recent times Grand Cay has attracted more and more Florida small boat sport fisherman as it's just a 4-5 hours / 110 mile trip from West Palm.
 That's 50 miles closer than Green Turtle Cay, 80 closer than Marsh Harbour.
 Also since the customs office on Walkers remains in service it makes for a hassle free trip, weather permitting.
 It's sole proprietor of any business back in the day was Rosie who ran his restaurant.
-I visited there back regularly back in the mid 90's and often dined on Rosie's famous combo of cracked conch, grouper, lobster and turtle steak.
+I visited there back on a couple trips back in the mid 90's and dined on Rosie's famous combo of cracked conch, grouper, lobster and turtle steak.
 Some may disapprove of the latter, but yum.

 Picking up the slack of the resort's closing the little island settlement and Rosie's Place and Marina has grown considerably not the least of which is the addition in recent times of new hotel cottages, restaurant, bar and fuel dock.
-(I am surprised he has a website).
+(I was surprised he has a website).
 And there is now a second restaurant on the island but little else.
 Still a charming island settlement few will see.
+The following fishing trip report to Grand Cay.
+It's a fun read with lots of great pictures and can bring one up to date on the Island.
+Gary's report is here.
+It's a great read.